-Health: While you may not realize it, your home can have a huge impact on your health, and there are a lot of factors which contribute to it.
-Materials like asbestos are found in a lot of homes, causing issues which are so extreme that people need to get the help of a professional.
+Health: While you may not realize it, your home can have a huge impact on your health, and there are a lot of factors that contribute to it.
+Materials like asbestos are found in a lot of homes, causing issues that are so extreme that people need to get the help of a professional.
 Mesothelioma attorneys work for victims’ rights after a devastating diagnosis, but they will only be able to help with the financial side of things; not the illness.
 Along with this, issues like mold and insects often afflict older places, and these can bring health issues of their own.

 Heating: Modern building standards force builders to ensure that homes meet a minimum set of requirements when it comes to keeping warm, but older homes won’t have this sort of protection in place.
-Instead, you will have to battle against the cold stone, drafts, and single layered windows to keep your old place hot during the winter months.
+Instead, you will have to battle against the cold stone, drafts, and single-layered windows to keep your old place hot during the winter months.
 This can cost a small fortune when it comes to gas or electricity, while also wearing down your central heating system very quickly.

 Reselling: Finally, as the last area to consider, selling an older property can also be a pain.
 People will be aware of the issues and risks which come with it, and won’t want to sign themselves up for a life of chasing problems.
 Of course, if you can present it well enough, this might not be a problem, but it doesn’t tend to work out this way.
 Living somewhere old can be a pleasure until it comes to moving as a result of this.